Mr-J12/stroke-prediction-sv/README.md

 # Stroke Prediction App

-This repository provides a Streamlit web application that predicts a patient's stroke risk using a scikit-learn pipeline (preprocessing + stacking classifier).
-The app either loads a pre-trained pipeline (`stroke_pipeline.joblib`) or trains a new one from the provided CSV dataset on first run.
+This repository contains a Streamlit web application that predicts a patient's stroke risk using a saved stacked classifier and preprocessing artifacts.
+The app will attempt to load pre-trained artifacts on startup; if they are missing and the optional training dependency is installed, it can train and save a new model from the included CSV dataset.

-## What’s included
+## What’s in this repo
-- `app.py` — Main Streamlit application (loads or trains the pipeline and serves the UI).
+- `app.py` — Main Streamlit application.
+Loads pre-trained artifacts or (optionally) trains a new model.
-- `healthcare-dataset-stroke-data.csv` — Expected dataset used to train the model (CSV in repo root).
+- `healthcare-dataset-stroke-data.csv` — Dataset used for training (included in repo root).
-- `stroke_pipeline.joblib` — Serialized scikit-learn Pipeline produced by training (created after training completes).
+- `stroke_model.joblib` — Serialized stacked model (if present).
+- `scaler.joblib` — Saved StandardScaler for continuous features.
+- `model_columns.joblib` — Saved column ordering used for aligning inputs at prediction time.
 - `minorpro.ipynb` — Notebook used during development/EDA (optional).
-- `requirements.txt` — (present) Python dependencies; use it to install required packages.
+- `requirements.txt` — Python dependencies.

+> Note: The app's `app.py` expects the artifacts above (`stroke_model.joblib`, `scaler.joblib`, `model_columns.joblib`).
+If those are missing the app will try to train a new stacked classifier but training requires the `layerlearn` package (optional).

 ## Quick start (Windows — cmd.exe)